nayabanwar150/Avataar_API/README.md

-# Avataar_API
+# Avatar_API
-Small project on Avataar API where you can get avataar of your names.
+Small project on Avatar API where you can get Avatar of your names.